-The DGCL and the Holding Company By-Laws provide that vacancies, including those created by an increase in the size of the Holding Company Board, may be filled by vote of the majority of the directors then in office or by the stockholders at any annual meeting or at a special meeting called for such purpose.
+The DGCL and the Holding Company By-Laws provide that vacancies may be filled by vote of the majority of the remaining directors.

 MEETINGS AND FUNCTIONS OF THE BOARD.
 The Sallie Mae Charter provides that the Sallie Mae Board shall meet at the call of its Chairman, but at least semiannually.
 The Sallie Mae Board determines the general policies that govern the operations of Sallie Mae.
 The Chairman of the Board, with the approval of the Sallie Mae Board, selects, appoints, and compensates the officers of Sallie Mae as provided for in the Sallie Mae By-Laws.